Murals of revolutionary Nicaragua: Destruction of murals

 After the 1990 Sandinista loss in the Nicaraguan elections, the mayor of Managua, Arnoldo Alemán, started a campaign to paint over and destroy the murals, even though these murals were protected by various articles of the Nicaraguan constitution and Law 90.
 These statutes called for the protection of Nicaraguan culture, as well as for freedom of expression and preservation of "historic patrimony."
 None of those responsible for the destruction were ever successfully prosecuted.
-Alemán continually denied his sponsorship of the destructions and elimination of the murals and promised repeatedly to compensate the different artists for their lost artwork, although few payments were in fact made.
+Alemán continually denied his sponsorship of the destruction and elimination of the murals and promised repeatedly to compensate the different artists for their lost artwork, although few payments were in fact made.
 It is suspected that much of the destruction movement was sponsored by the U.S. government in their attempt to eliminate pro-Sandinista, anti-U.S. imperialism propaganda from Nicaraguan society.
 Many of the oldest, best and most centrally placed murals were painted over and now only exist in memory, or in some cases in photographic records.
-After Alemán's campaign was underway, however, a movement of artists and concerned groups began to raise funds to restore and protect these murals and were successful to some extent; new murals were painted as well under the eventual return of Daniel Ortega and the Sandinista National Liberation Front leadership in 2008.
+After Alemán's campaign was underway, however, a movement of artists and concerned groups began to raise funds to restore and protect these murals and were successful to some extent; new murals were painted as well under the eventual return of Daniel Ortega and the Sandinista National Liberation Front leadership in 2007.